So you’re planning an event...have you thought ahead to prevent common event production pitfalls?

 Remember that the event doesn’t end when it’s over - post-event follow-up is a key part of getting effective results.
 We could add here that failing to follow up is another common pitfall.

-Finally, use the tools available to make the planning process easier.
+Finally, use the tools available to make the event planning and management process easier.
 This might include a proper, centralized planning system and it may include outsourcing the planning or promotion of the event.
 If events aren’t your main business, it often pays to call in the professionals.